davisonio/craig-server_game/mods/sban/README.md

 Example: //whois sadie

-Returns all known accounts and ip addresses asociated with a player name.
+Returns all known accounts and ip addresses associated with a player name.

 #### CONFIG

 You can add these optional settings to minetest.conf to adjust the sban mod's behaviour.

+#### sban.api

+Controls loading of the API functions.
+Default is false.

+	sban.api = true

+This would load the API functions and allow other mods access via the global sban table.

 #### sban.display_max

 Changes the maximum number of player records displayed when using the /ban_record command.

-Example: sban.display_max = 12
+	sban.display_max = 12

 This would increase the number of records shown from the default 10 records to 12.